gauraangcodes/LinkedIn-website-clone/README.md

-this is my first ever project that uses js and arrays uses html css js built for testing purpose
+this is my first ever project that uses js and arrays <br>
+uses html css js
+built for testing purpose
 [demo]()